 - e) Constitutional the focus of Government on international and pandemic issues has led to a much more limited approach to potential legislation in the Town and Parish Council sector (beyond pandemic mitigating measures themselves).
-The upcoming devolution bill may provide more clarity. - f) Localisation of Council Tax this facility was withdrawn by the Borough Council in 2020 equating to an ongoing loss of income for the Council approximating to iro 4% on a Band D property. - g) Wage settlement the current national settlement runs to March 2021.
+The upcoming devolution bill is still awaited. - f) Localisation of Council Tax this facility was withdrawn by the Borough Council in 2020 equating to an ongoing loss of income for the Council approximating to iro 4% on a Band D property.
+As such it is no longer an issue.
+However, it is possible (certain in some locations), that the council tax base may reduce as more households become eligible for benefits (particularly post pandemic) and the tax base adjusts accordingly.
+This is not currently anticipated in Tavistock in view of the extent of new build occurring, but it should not be ignored. - g) Wage settlement the current national settlement runs to March 2022 but is technically unresolved.
+The employers offered 1.5% initially and a decision was deferred (in effect pending the outcome of the NHS wage claim) after which a revised final offer of 1.75% (for most grades 2.75% on scp 1) was made.
+This offer was rejected by the employee side which is expected to ballot on industrial action.
 Negotiations are still to commence between the employer and staff sides in connection with the next financial year.
-It is therefore too soon to make a prediction with a reasonable level of certainty.
+It is therefore too soon to make a prediction for next year with a reasonable level of certainty.
 However, the Government is currently committed (subject to any autumn statement) to securing the national living wage at 66% of the median wage by 2024.
-If that commitment continues the employers' organisation estimates an impact of not less than 3% additional cost on the wage bill before other adjustments. - h) Increased Regulatory Burdens these continue (such as Website Accessibility Regulations in this year), but currently at a lower level given the focus of Government on pandemic and international events.
+If Government retains this commitment it is estimated to involve at the lower end of the scale wage rises of 3.53% pa til 2025 to reach the designated £11per hour with either consequential erosion on the other entry level grades or consequential uplift.

-i) Partnership Working - the successful achievement of Council goals and objectives and support for the community (such as 'reopening' the town centre) continues to be increasingly dependent (but not exclusively) upon developing and sustaining effective Partnerships with other Public Sectors (e.g. Devon County Council, West Devon Borough Council, National Lottery Heritage Fund) and voluntary/not for profit (e.g. Tavistock Heritage Trust, Chamber of Commerce, BID Company, etc) bodies.
+- h) Increased Regulatory Burdens these continue (such as Website Accessibility Regulations last year), but currently at a lower level given the focus of Government on pandemic and international events. - i) Partnership Working the successful achievement of Council goals and objectives and support for the community (such as 'reopening' the town centre) continues to be increasingly dependent (but not exclusively) upon developing and sustaining effective Partnerships with other Public Sector (e.g. Devon County Council, West Devon Borough Council, National Lottery Heritage Fund) and voluntary/not for profit (e.g. Tavistock Heritage Trust, Chamber of Commerce, BID Company, etc) bodies.

 The success of the Council is increasingly measured by its ability to work effectively with such organisations to support the delivery of shared goals and objectives, some of which may appropriately be led by the Council, some by others.
 It should also be noted, that many of these organisations are themselves impacted by the pandemic and public sector/funding cuts which in most cases are expected to continue alongside the period of challenge encountered by this Council.
-One emerging example of coworking is the communication and collaboration between the Town and Borough Council regarding the financial position of the Town Council and related matters.
+One emerging example of coworking is the development of a Neighbourhood Development Plan for the Town.